(foe ME pi zole)

 Miscellaneous: Fever, multi-organ failure

-<1% (Limited to important or life-threatening): Hypersensitivity reaction (mild; mild rash, eosinophilia)
+<1%, postmarketing and/or case reports: Hypersensitivity reaction (mild; mild rash, eosinophilia)

 • Hepatic impairment: Use with caution in patients with hepatic impairment; metabolized in the liver.